Martin McCann: Biography

 McCann was born to Martin John Paul McCann and Anne (née Docherty) McCann.
 He grew up with a brother and sister in the working-class Divis Flats area of Falls Road in Belfast.
-He joined YouthAction NI's Rainbow Factory, a cross-community drama troop for Catholic and Protestant children and also got to spend time in the United States in the summer as part of an exchange programme.
+He joined YouthAction NI's Rainbow Factory, a cross-community drama troupe for Catholic and Protestant children, and spent time in the United States as part of a summer exchange programme.
 His mother found a role for him by checking the local newspapers, and he soon won the stage production part of the Artful Dodger in Oliver Twist.
 He got lead roles in productions of Bugsy Malone and The Crucible.

 Popular in Northern Ireland for various sketches (including the trendy priest) in Dry Your Eyes, he had a feature role in a short film by Simon Fitzmaurice called The Sound of People.
-He followed that up with his feature film debut (as Jimmy Riley) in Closing the Ring (2007), directed by Richard Attenborough.
+He followed this with his feature film debut (as Jimmy Riley) in Closing the Ring (2007), directed by Richard Attenborough.
 Attenborough cast McCann in the film after seeing him in a stage production of A Clockwork Orange.
 McCann had a role in the film My Boy Jack (as Guardsman Bowe), about Rudyard Kipling and his son, who was killed in World War I.

 McCann played Sergeant R. V. Burgin in the miniseries The Pacific, produced by Steven Spielberg and Tom Hanks, which aired in March 2010.
 In an interview for Film Ireland, McCann says he auditioned several times for the role in London and twice in Los Angeles.
 He contacted Lord Attenborough's assistant to send Spielberg samples of his work to increase his chances of getting the role.

 In early 2010, he was shooting in Belfast for the music-comedy Killing Bono, a film released in April 2011 about the life of one of Bono's classmates who tries to make it in the music business, only to have his failures and frustrations magnified by the continued rise of U2.
 McCann played the supporting role of Bono.
 In 2011, McCann completed a principal role in Terry George's Whole Lotta Sole, He was also cast in Titanic: Blood and Steel, a twelve-part mini-series drama chronicling the building of the Titanic and the story about the ship before it left on its maiden voyage.